 British ex-soldier ‘killed fighting against Russia in eastern Ukraine’

-The family of former soldier Jordan Gately say he will ‘forever be in our hearts’
+The family of former soldier Jordan Gatley say he will ‘forever be in our hearts’

-A former British solider has been killed fighting in eastern Ukraine, his family have said.
+A former British soldier has been killed fighting in eastern Ukraine, his family have said.

 Dean Gatley wrote on Facebook: “Yesterday (10/06/22) we received the devastating news that our son, Jordan, has been shot and killed in the city of Sievierodonetsk, Ukraine.